serversideup/github-action-docker-swarm-deploy/README.md

 You can set the `ssh_remote_known_hosts` secret by getting the public key of your server and setting it as a GitHub secret.
 You can run this from your **local machine** (not in GitHub Actions) to get the public key of your server:

+> [!NOTE]
+> Replace `myserver.example.com` with the hostname of your server.
+You can also change the port by changing `-p 22` to your desired port.

 ```bash
 ssh-keyscan -p 22 -H myserver.example.com 2>/dev/null | sort -u
 ```

-Replace `myserver.example.com` with the hostname of your server.
-You can also change the port by changing `-p 22` to your desired port.

 The output will look similar to this, with hashed hostnames: